JAlcocerT/JAlcocerT/content/blog/ai-langgraph.md

 LangGraph is an advanced orchestration framework built on top of LangChain, designed to create, deploy, and manage autonomous AI agents powered by large language models (LLMs).

-It models AI workflows as stateful graphs, where nodes represent individual agents or task stages and edges define the flow of control, supporting complex behaviors such as branching, loops, and conditional transitions.
+It models AI workflows as **stateful graphs**, where nodes represent individual agents or task stages and edges define the flow of control, supporting complex behaviors such as branching, loops, and conditional transitions.

 Unlike traditional DAG-based frameworks, **LangGraph introduces cyclic computational capabilities**, enabling agents to maintain and update context or memory dynamically across interactions for coherent, goal-directed behavior.